 The Fortress Marienberg is the city’s most famous landmark and its oldest parts date back to the year 704 when a church was built there.
 At the beginning of the 13th century, fortifications were built around the church.
 The fortress was expanded and renovated several times during the Renaissance and Baroque periods.
 The Marienberg fortress was the seat of the Prince-Bishops for more than 500 years before they moved to their new Residence in the city in 1744.
 If you don’t want to take a long uphill walk to the fortress, you have a great opportunity to take a bus departing from the bus stop on the street in front of the Palace.Take your time to walk around and don't miss the striking panoramic view of the city from the fortress.

 Practical information.
 Bus 9 is available from April to October only.
-Obtain timetable at Falkenhaus tourist information centre or just check it at the bus stop.
+Obtain the timetable at Falkenhaus tourist information centre or just check it at the bus stop.

 13.30 Take bus 9 back to Juliuspromenade stop

-Have a lunch in the city centre.
+Have lunch in the city centre.
 Don’t forget to add a glass of local wine to your lunch.

 Admire the Falkenhaus with its rococo facade